ARTEXR

 Europe’s cultural and creative sectors possess extensive digital collections—ranging from artistic works to cultural heritage.
-However, their use in today’s audiovisual production processes is often hindered by technical barriers, administrative burdens, or licensing uncertainties.
+However, their use in today’s audiovisual production processes is often hampered by technical hurdles, administrative burdens, and licensing uncertainties.

 Down arrow